 Download your monthly statement from your bank account online.
 You will get an option to download them in an Excel format, which will be easy for you.
 Now with each month’s statement with you, start separating the total payment received to find your annual income in the current fiscal year (March 2016-17).

 Technically, freelancing is a business and the investments you make in your business can be claimed as a deduction.
 The final deduction number when subtracted with your total income, gives you your actual income slab.

 The deductibles can include:

 House’s rent (The premises cannot be owned by you.
 If your parents own the house, then you can create a rent agreement between you two and pay them rent every month to get deductions)

 Any expenses you are spending to meet your clients – phone calls, taxis, or coffee

 If you are paying someone else to work for you

-Subtract the number you got from Point 2 with the number you got from point 3 and there is your final income which will decide your tax slab.
+Subtract the number you got from Point 2 with the number you got from point 3 and there is your final income which will online dating sites for golfers.